How to Stop Being Lazy and Unmotivated: 10 Quick Strategies

 You may work yourself too hard at work.
 By the time the day is over, you feel exhausted and can barely stay awake, let alone spend any time with your friends or family.

 Progress requires mental activity, energy, and clear thinking.
 If you are fatigued, your mind is not as sharp as it usually is, and this prevents your body from functioning as effectively as it typically does.
 Fatigue also makes it difficult to make good decisions.
 Because of this, it is best to divide your tasks and responsibilities in a strategic way so you can make sure to get the important things accomplished.
+(If you frequently feel fatigued, then here are 23 reasons why you might have low energy.)

 4. You are hurting.